Qytera-Gmbh/Qytera-Gmbh.github.io/articles/New_Cucumber_Project.md

 # Create a Cucumber Project with QTAF

 This article describes how to set up a QTAF Cucumber project.
 It is assumed that you have already set up a Maven project using IntelliJ and have included QTAF as a dependency.
 How this can be done is described in the following article: <a href="/articles/New_QTAF_Project.html" target="_blank">QTAF - Project Creation</a>.<br />
-Also you can use our <a href="/articles/QTAFCucumberProject" target="_blank">QTAF with Cucumber</a> example project to try out.
+Also you can use our <a href="/articles/QTAFCucumberProject" target="_blank">QTAF with Cucumber</a> example project to try it out.

 ## Create folder and package structure